-Enter the Karaka Million Series now for more money, more races and more glory!
+The Karaka Million Series now has more money, more races and more glory!

 The Karaka Million Series just got bigger and better with the announcement of an enormous boost to the Karaka Million 3YO Classic that sees a huge increase in stakes money for yearlings being entered from Karaka 2016 onwards.

 Karaka 2016 yearlings are eligible to enter for the $1 million Karaka Million in 2017, the $1 million Karaka Million 3YO Classic in 2018, plus the $100,000 Karaka Stayers Cup from 2019 and each year thereafter.

 The $1,000,000 Karaka Million for two-year-olds will be one of two New Zealand Bloodstock highlight incentive races with the new addition of the $1,000,000 Karaka Million 3YO Classic boosting the Series for graduates of its National Yearling Sales Series.

 From 2018, the Karaka Million Twilight Meeting, held at Auckland Racing Club’s Ellerslie Racecourse, will host the two richest races in New Zealand on its six-race card, cementing its position as one of the most iconic race meetings on the calendar.

 Xiong Feng (NZ) victorious in the 2016 Karaka Million

 The meeting is run on the eve of the Karaka Premier Sale with the two-year-old race run over 1200m and the three-year-old race over 1600m, both races carry Restricted Listed status.